LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/05_content_pipeline/index.md

     > [!NOTE]
     > We will go more into detail about the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) in the next chapter.

-The complete updated `Game1.cs` file should now look like this
+The complete updated `Game1.cs` file should now look like this:

 [!code-csharp[](./snippets/game1.cs?highlight=10-11,27,44-51)]